Student Initiated Programs in Southeast Asia

 Below are a few of many SIP program providers that offer programs in Cambodia, Malaysia, Singapore, Thailand, and Vietnam.
 Students may find other program providers not on this list offering programs that better fit their needs.
-The KU Office of Study Abroad does not endorse any particular program provider.
+Study Abroad & Global Engagement does not endorse any particular program provider.

 - Mahidol University

-- UC Davis Microbiology Lab in the Kingdom of Smiles
+- University of California-Davis Microbiology Lab in the Kingdom of Smiles